 The national border between Italy and Austria passes above the peak of Mt.
 Sasso Nero in the Aurine Alps.
 The south ridge is the slope that levels off towards the Valle Aurina valley in South Tyrol.
 The Sasso Nero (literally Black Rock, or Black Stone) is surrounded by high mountains: Mt.
 Grosser Mörchner (3,283 m a.s.l.) in the north, the Cime di Flòite peaks (3,194 m a.s.l.) and the Monte Lovello (3,376 m a.s.l.) in the north-east as well as Mt.
 Berliner Spitze, also known as III.
 Hornspitze (3,253 m a.s.l.), in the south-west.

-For a high alpine tour on the summit of the Sasso Nero you should consider that glaciated flanks are dangerous and you must carry high alpine equipment.
-The most simple route on this mountain begins at Lutago in Valle Aurina via Rifugio Vittorio Veneto (2,923 m).
-From this refuge you can follow the route along the north east chine to the summit.
+For a summit tour you should consider that glaciated flanks are dangerous and you must carry high-alpine equipment.
+The most simple route on this peak starts at Lutago in the Valle Aurina valley via the Rif.
+Vittorio Veneto al Sasso Nero mountain hut which can be found at 2,923 m a.s.l.
+From there you can follow the route along the north-east chine to the summit.